aodn/python-aodntools/aodntools/timeseries_products/Documentation/velocity_aggregated_timeseries.md

 - `OBSERVATION`:    the total number of observation records, excluding out-of-the-water data, in all input files;
 - `INSTRUMENT`:     the number of instruments (i.e. number of files);
+- `strlen`:         a fixed dimension of length 256 for character array variables.

 ### Variables